How to Overcome Self Doubt and Get Published

 - Lauren had a short story published in an anthology just months after joining the Writing Gym.

 - Lauren won a writing contest and her story is now featured on Alexa device.

-Like many writers, Lauren had always had talent and originality, it was just buried under her own limiting beliefs.
-Tragically, however, most of these writers don’t take the steps Lauren did to shed these beliefs and unlock their greatest writer.
-Neither themselves, nor the world ever gets to witness their full creative potential.
+Like many writers, Lauren had always had talent and originality, but it was buried under her own limiting beliefs.
+Tragically, many writers don’t take the steps Lauren did to shed these beliefs, and unlock their greatest writer.
+Neither themselves, nor the world, will get to witness their full creative potential.

 Lauren says her only regret is not joining the Writing Gym sooner.

-If that sounds like you, book a call with our team so we can talk about how to unleash your best writer, and help you to reach–finally– your publishing goals.
+If that sounds like you, book a call with our team so we can talk about how to unleash your best writer, and help you finally reach your publishing goals.